 - 3 cups all-purpose flour

-Note: I freeze my pizzelles after they are cooled because this helps to keep them crisp.
+Note: I prefer anise oil to anise extract because you get a stronger anise flavor. freeze my pizzelles after they are cooled because this helps to keep them crisp.
 If they become soft, put them in a 350 degree oven for about 2 minutes.
 You can also sprinkle them with powdered sugar.

 Next up are Chocolate Clouds.
 Whipped egg whites, cocoa powder and sugar join together to create a puffy, airy cookie that is as light as a cloud.
 They are crisp on the outside but tender, and chewy inside.
 YUM!